 “I feel I’ve got a different mentality this year at the plate than I’ve had in the past,” he said.
 “For me, last year, right-handed was (disappointing and) kind of out there.

 “This year, I’m just trying not to pull the ball.
 I’m just trying to react to balls that are inside.
 So far in camp, it’s been all right.”

-When McClendon cites Smoak as a candidate to lead the league in doubles, it is not a goal so much as a mindset.
-Smoak had 19 doubles last season and has never finished with more than 24.
+When McClendon cites Smoak as a candidate to lead the league in doubles, it is not a goal so much as a mind-set.
+Smoak had just 19 doubles last season and has never finished with more than 24.